The Teichm\"uller and Riemann Moduli Stacks: The set of partial foliated structures of .

 As in subsection \ref{multifoliatefclass}, we denote both $L$ and $L_0$ by the same symbol $L$.
-Although this $L$ is not complementary to $H^0(X_J,\Theta_J)$, we may run the proof of Kuranishi's Theorem after adding some finite-dimensional subspace $H_L$ such that
+Although this $L$ is not a complement of $H^0(X_J,\Theta_J)$, we may run the proof of Kuranishi's Theorem after adding some finite-dimensional subspace $H_L$ such that

 \begin{remark} We assume that $H_{L}$ contains only $C^\infty$ elements, so that we may use the same $H_L$ for all Sobolev classes.
-This is always possible since $C^\infty$ diffeomorphisms are dense in $L^2_l$ diffeomorphisms for $l$ big enough. \end{remark} We thus obtain an isomorphism between a neighborhood $U$ of $J$ in $\mathcal I$ and a product (cf. \cite[Theorem 7.2]{circle})
+This is always possible by perturbing a little a basis of $H_L$ since $C^\infty$ diffeomorphisms are dense in $L^2_l$ diffeomorphisms for $l$ big enough. \end{remark} We thus obtain an isomorphism between a neighborhood $U$ of $J$ in $\mathcal I$ and a product (cf. \cite[Theorem 7.2]{circle})